spree/spree/guides/content/developer/source/navigating.md

 ### Collection of Gems

-The Spree gem itself is very minimal and consists mostly as a collection of gems.
+The Spree gem itself is very minimal and consists mostly of a collection of gems.
 These gems are maintained together in a single GitHub repository and new versions of the gems are shipped with each new Spree release.
 The official documentation (which you are reading now) covers